ReDI-School/js-berlin-2024-fall/lesson06.md

 sum(1, 2, 3);
 ```

-Each argument will be assigned to the corresponding parameter in order, from left to right
+Each argument will be assigned to the corresponding parameter in **order**, from left to right

 ---